|

 purchased a fine pair of figure skates by mail from Sears, Roebuck Co.
 I

-learned to use them
+have learned to use them

 moderately well.